-- 26. Companies should require their directors to devote sufficient time and effort to perform their duties effectively, and, as such: - a) Directors should apprise the Nomination Committee of any other professional obligations, in case they might detract from the necessary dedication; - b) Companies should lay down rules about the number of directorships their board members can hold.
+- 26. Companies should require their directors to devote sufficient time and effort to perform their duties effectively, and, as such: - a) Directors should apprise the Appointments Committee of any other professional obligations, in case they might detract from the necessary dedication; - b) Companies should enact rules and regulations governing the number of directorships their board members can hold.